daiolupo/project-journal/journal.md

 ### Actions taken

+- Shift my working schedule later in the day.

+### Smart goal for the next day

+- Add more animations to the prototypes mobile version in figma.

+### Personal reflection

+- What went well today was doing a standup meeting in chat
+- What didn't go well was not being able to get things done due to other commitments.
+- What I can improve is try to work around interuptions when they arise.

+## 15 Daily Status report 08/11/2022

+### Date

+08 November 2022

+### What I completed today

+- I completed the task of

+### Any issues preventing you from progressing

 -

+### Actions taken

+-

 ### Smart goal for the next day

 -

 ### Personal reflection

-- What went well today
+- What went well today was
-- What didn't go well
+- What didn't go well was
 - What I can improve is